soasada/kotlin-coroutines-webflux-security/README.md

-If you look at the code, you can see that we are not using the Authentication object for nothing, this is because we are not creating any session in the server, looking at the [AuthorizationWebFilter](https://github.com/spring-projects/spring-security/blob/master/web/src/main/java/org/springframework/security/web/server/authorization/AuthorizationWebFilter.java#L46) we can see that is using the security context to get the Authentication from there we want to authorize users checking the validity of the JWT that comes in every request (for example, if we need to do a role based authorization this role should come in the JWT).
+If you look at the code, you can see that we are not using the Authentication object for nothing, this is because we are not creating any session in the server, looking at the [AuthorizationWebFilter](https://github.com/spring-projects/spring-security/blob/master/web/src/main/java/org/springframework/security/web/server/authorization/AuthorizationWebFilter.java#L46) we can see that is using the security context to get the Authentication from there but we disabled sessions so there is no Authentication object, we have to authorize from the request that is inside the AuthorizationContext.

+To authorize users, we are checking the validity of the JWT that comes in every request (for example, if we need to do a role based authorization this role should come in the JWT and we should check it here too).
 The validity for us is:

 1. If the token is expired.
 2. If token was given by us (is signed with our signature).

+These checks are provided by our JWT library.

 ## Build project